opickakbar/feathers_mvc_with_sequelize/README.md

 Feathers.js With Sequelize ORM
 -----------------------------------------------

-This is Feathersjs example with Sequelize ORM.
+This is RESTful API service example.
+Made with Feathersjs and Sequelize ORM.